collective/Products.PressRoom/README.txt

 Upgrading Folders
 =================

-XXX FIXME for Plone 4

 As of Press Room 3.2, the containers for Press Clips and Press Releases are Large Plone Folders.
 Before 3.2, Press Room used normal folders, which become inefficient when containing more than about a hundred items.
 To upgrade an older Press Room, navigate to the Press Room and append "/@@upgrade-folders" to the url.
 A message will return with the results of the upgrade.
 Note that your Press Room subfolders must retain their original ids ('press-clips' and 'press-releases') in order to be upgraded.

 Note also that, by default, Large Plone Folders are not normally addable in a Plone site.
 To allow the creation of the two used in a new Press Room, we briefly enable them (if they weren't already) and after adding them, we disable them again.
 That means that attempts to rename them will cause a cryptic error about disallowed types.
 To get around that, simply navigate to portal_types in the ZMI, click into Large Plone Folders, and check the "Implicitly addable" checkbox.

+In Plone 4, standard folders are BTree-based and can better handle large numbers of items, so Large Plone Folders are no longer used.
+Folders that were already upgraded to Large Plone Folders in Plone 3 can remain that way.